rewanthtammana/kubectl-fields/README.md

   </a> -->
 </p>

-<p align="center">Kubectl-fields is a cli tool to parse <code>kubectl explain --recursive</code> output and grep matching pattern in one-liner hierarchy format.</p> <p align="center">This tool is exclusively built for CKA/CKAD applicants.</p>
+<p align="center">Kubectl-fields is a cli tool to parse <code>kubectl explain --recursive</code> output to match given field and print its parental hierarchy in one-liner format.</p>

 ## Installation